egbavou/aql-project/README.md

 # Backend running on the port 8000
 # phpmyadmin, running on the port 12234
 # maildev running on the port 1080
+# Other params can be changed in the .env
 ```

 ## API Setup (without docker)